onema/vagrant-lamp-development/README.md

 # Vagrantfile and Chef Recipes for LAMP Development

-Ubuntu 12.04 Vagrant setup for development.
-The inital intention of this repo is to have a single general purpose development environment for multiple projects, although it can be used to run a single project.
+Ubuntu 12.04 (precise64) Vagrant setup for development.
+The intention of this repo is to have a single general purpose development environment for multiple projects, although it can be used to run a single project.
+Software installed includes
+* Apache    - 2.2.22
+* PHP       - 5.3.10
+* MySQL     - 5.5.28
+* MongoDB   - 2.4.2
+* Xdebug    - 2.1.0
+* Memcached - 1.4.13
+* Redis     - 2.6.12

 ## Requirements